Part 1: Purpose

-Students are expected to regularly attend classes for the courses in which they are enrolled and instructors are expected to report students who are not attending (in non-attendance in) their classes.
+The purpose of this procedure is to ensure proper administration of financial aid funds.
+Students are expected to regularly attend classes for the courses in which they are enrolled, and instructors are expected to report students who are not attending (in nonattendance) in their classes.
 Students reported by an instructor to be in non-attendance will be automatically assigned a grade of FN (failure for non-attendance) for that course.

 The following definitions will be used in determining non-attendance within a course:

-- Academically-related activity includes one or more of the following:
+- Academically related activity includes one or more of the following:

-- physically attending a class where there is an opportunity for direct interaction between the instructor and students,
+- Physically attending a class where there is an opportunity for direct interaction between the instructor and students,

-- taking a test or quiz,
+- Taking a test of quiz,

-- submitting a class assignment,
+- Submitting a class assignment,

-- participating in a course-related online discussion,
+- Participating in a course-related online discussion,

-- initiating contact with the course instructor to ask a course-related question, and
+- Initiating contact with the course instructor to ask a course-related question, and

-- completing course-related work within the College’s learning management system (D2L).
+- Completing course-related work within the College’s learning management system (D2L).

 - *Logging in to the learning management system does not, by itself, constitute an academically related activity.